Boosters and additional doses – COVID-19

 - You can also receive the AstraZeneca (Vaxzevria) vaccine if you can’t have the Pfizer or Moderna vaccine for medical reasons.
 The AstraZeneca vaccine is no longer recommended as a booster dose for people who have had 2 doses of the AstraZeneca vaccine previously, although it can still be used for this purpose if people decline receiving an mRNA vaccine (Pfizer and Moderna vaccines) as a booster dose.

-- The Novavax (Nuvaxovid) may be used for people aged 18 and over if you can't have the Pfizer or Moderna vaccine for medical reasons or if you prefer to have the Novavax vaccine.
+- The Novavax (Nuvaxovid) may be used as a booster dose for people aged 12 and over if you can't have the Pfizer or Moderna vaccine for medical reasons or if you prefer to have the Novavax vaccine.